 In general, the grants offered through this program require a homeowner to fill out an application in which they will explain the nature of the improvements.
 There is a different application for each program.
 Some grants offering directly through certified contractors.
 This means that you will receive the money as a credit on your bill from the contractor, but you will not have to apply for these grants on your own.
 The tax credits that as deductions on your federal taxes.

 An Energy Efficient Mortgage or EEM is a type of mortgage that gives a buyer extra purchasing power by calculating in the savings the homeowner will gain through energy efficiency.
 EEMs can give borrowers the chance to get financing for cost-effective, energy-saving improvements.
 By factoring in the reduced energy costs, a household is able to stretch their debt-to-income qualifying ratio on a mortgage.
 This allows borrowers to qualify for a larger mortgage and a more energy-efficient home.

-In order to qualify for an EEM, a borrower usually has to have a home energy rater from Energy Star conduct a home energy rating on the property he or she is hoping to purchase or refinance before the mortgage is approved.
-While these mortgages are usually used to purchase previously certified Energy Star certified homes, they can be used to purchase or refinance any property.
-These mortgages are offered through VA programs, FHA programs, and many conventional lenders.
+In order to qualify for an EEM, a borrower usually has to have a home energy rater from Energy Star conduct a home energy rating on the property he or she is hoping to buy or refinance before the mortgage approval.
+While these mortgages are usually used to buy before certified Energy Star certified homes, they can be used to buy or refinance any property.
+These mortgages offering through VA programs, FHA programs, and many conventional lenders.